Writing a condolence message can be tough; after all, we only offer condolences during the most difficult moments.

 Short and sincere condolences are sometimes necessary in situations where space is limited, for example on a note attached to a floral bouquet.

-Condolences text messages (that is, a condolences SMS) are another example of where every letter counts.
+Condolences text messages are another example of where every letter counts.

 When it comes to short condolence messages like these, finding just the right word or words matters deeply.